nobitagit/blog/_posts/2019-4-6-Yarn-Npm-Faster.md

 ```

 This is nice and easy but you will need to do the same for all your projects, plus it will run for everyone else using that package.json, even if not on a Mac.
-To have a similar functionality available everywhere on your file system and without touching the package.json you can add this to your `~/.bash_profile` or `./zsh_profile`.
+To have a similar functionality available everywhere on your Mac and without touching the package.json you can add this to your `~/.bash_profile` or `./zsh_profile`.

 ```sh
 # open your profile with `vim ~/.bash_profile`